basecamp/bc3-api/README.md

 -------

 These API docs are licensed under [Creative Commons (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/).
 Please feel free to share (alike), remix, and distribute as you see fit.

+---

+If you have a specific feature request or if you found a bug, [please open a GitHub issue](https://github.com/basecamp/bc3-api/issues/new).
+We encourage forking these docs for local reference, and will happily accept pull request with improvements.

+To talk with us and other developers about the API, [post a question on StackOverflow](http://stackoverflow.com/questions/ask) tagged `basecamp` or [open a support ticket](https://basecamp.com/support) if you need help from us directly.